Replacing the Battery on a Timex Ironman Watch

 Resetting the Watch

-• The watch may now need to have its memory reset and cleared (sometimes the watch will start running correctly on its own after the battery strap is replaced).
-This is usually accomplished by shorting a small All-Clear (AC) pad to the (+) side of the battery.
+• The watch may now need to have its memory reset and cleared.
+Sometimes the watch will start running correctly on its own after the battery strap is replaced, but if the display is garbled or blank the reset often works.
 NOTE!
 Doing this incorrectly may damage the electronics of the watch!
 Do this only if the watch is not already running correctly.

-• For this model, resetting is accomplished by shorting the AC pad that was located earlier (see above) to the battery's (+) side.
+• For this particular model, the sticker covering the battery indicates that resetting is accomplished by shorting the AC pad that was located earlier (see above) to the battery's (+) side.
+(This sticker says: "AFTER BATTERY INSERTION - SHORT AC PAD AND BATTERY (+) TO RESET".)
 This can be done by touching the pad and the top of the battery simultaneously with a pair of all-metal tweezers, or a paperclip. (fig 5,5b)

 • When reset, the watch may temporarily display something other than the time - in this case the number '860006'. (fig 6)